3liz/qjazz/README.md

 Note that support for Windows or OSX are *not* planned.
-If you want to deploy Qjazz on these platforms, consider using VMs or containers.
+If you want to deploy Qjazz on these platforms, consider using VMs or containers (Docker).

 ### Documentation